-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision A range of training is undertaken by staff to ensure we are all able to support whose individual needs can be met within mainstream classroom provision: All staff are trained in; Level 2 Safeguarding and Child protection.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision A range of training is undertaken by staff to ensure we are all able to support whose individual needs can be met within mainstream classroom provision: All staff are trained in; School staff have also undertaken training to enable them to support children who need to work at times in targeted small groups: • Safeguarding Level 3 DSL, DDSL and Some staff also have additional training which enables them to offer specialist support: Designated Teacher Training for Children in care and CIC updates.
+Level 2 Safeguarding and Child protection.
 Emotion Coaching Introduction to Trauma Informed Schools.
-Some staff are trained in First Aid School staff have also undertaken training to enable them to support children who need to work at times in targeted small groups: • Safeguarding Level 3 DSL, DDSL and SENDCo • Phonological Awareness • Precision Teaching • Sensory Processing Workshop • Executive Functioning training • Sensory Processing Workshop Some staff also have additional training which enables them to offer specialist support: • Designated Teacher Training for Children in care and CIC updates. • SENDCo termly updates • Local SENDCO network meetings • Penhaligons Friends Bereavement Training. • Moderate Learning difficulties workshop • Boxall Profile Training.
+SENDCo • Phonological Awareness • Precision Teaching SENDCo termly updates Local SENDCO network meetings Penhaligons Friends Bereavement Training.
+Some staff are trained in Sensory Processing Workshop Executive Functioning training Pennaligons Friends Bereavement Training.
+Moderate Learning difficulties workshop Boxall Profile Training.